 A park model is a large travel trailer with a design specific for long-term parking, yet be easy to move between campsites or off-site for seasonal storage.

 A park model’s interior layout has more space than most other RV types, with slide-outs adding to the dimensions.
 A park model usually forgoes wastewater holding tanks in exchange for direct plumbing into the sewer system and feature regular flushing toilets, which is a boon for those used to typical RV toilets.

 Park models are prevalent in “snowbird” campgrounds where residents drive or fly to the location, and have no desire to move their camper.
 Usually, they offer only one bedroom, which limits use to a single or couple.

 11 RV Types Conclusion

 I do hope this guide has clarified the differences between the types of campers available so you can begin your journey in choosing a recreational vehicle.

-Watch the below video for even more details about the different RVs styles available.
+Watch the below video for even more details about the different RV types available.
 Locating the right unit for your specific needs will make your camping experience as stress-free and enjoyable as possible.

-What camper style is your favorite and why?
+What RV type is your favorite and why?
 Share your thoughts and help others find their perfect camper!